Hagane: The Final Conflict

-Hagane: The Final Conflict is a 1994 action-platform video game developed by CAProduction and published by Red Entertainment and Hudson for the Super Nintendo Entertainment System.
+Hagane: The Final Conflict is a 1994 action-platform video game developed by CAProduction and Red Entertainment and published by Hudson Soft for the Super Nintendo Entertainment System.
 The player takes on the role of a ninja cyborg named Hagane on his path to take revenge on an opposing ninja faction.
 The game combines traditional Japanese ninja and samurai aesthetics with a futuristic setting.
 The player has a wide variety of weapons, moves, and attacks at their disposal to defeat enemies and progress through the game.
 Hagane released to positive reception, and was compared favorably to classic side-scrolling action games.
 Reviewers praised the controls, art design, and challenge but criticized the quality of the graphics and sound.

 Gameplay

 Hagane features side-scrolling action and platforming gameplay and blends elements of traditional Japanese ninja and samurai with a futuristic setting.
 The player controls Hagane, a ninja cyborg, and can switch between four different weapons: a sword, chain, shuriken, and grenades.
 Additionally, there are also limited magic attacks available which clear the screen of enemies.
 Hagane can execute a wide variety of moves including somersaults, flying jump kicks, wall-jumping, sliding, and charge attacks.
 After three hits the player will die, although the game provides health power-ups that will increase the player's health meter beyond three hits.
 After dying, these health bonuses are lost.
 All the stages feature platforming with the exception of one stage in which the player rides on a hovercraft through a Mode 7 sequence.
 The stages are notably short with very few checkpoints across the game.
 Running out of lives will place the player at the start of the chapter should they choose to continue.
 There is no save feature, and the player can only continue up to seven times in the Japanese version before their game is over.